godatadriven/datamesh/README.md

 # Data Mesh

-Material for the Data Mesh presentation at GoDataFest 2021
+Material for the Data Mesh presentation at GoDataFest 2021 and the Codebreakfast handson session in March 2022

 ## Presentation